 7. Does the law place any restrictions on hospitality, travel and entertainment expenses?
 Are there specific regulations restricting such expenses for foreign public officials?
+Are there specific monetary limits?

-There are no specific restrictions on hospitality, travel and entertainment expenses.
+There are no specific restrictions nor monetary limits on hospitality, travel and entertainment expenses provided in law.
 However, it is highly likely that such expenses would be considered as bribery if they exceed a reasonable amount, or involve extravagant non-business-related activities, and therefore, subject to restrictions that would vary by multiple factors such as type of industry and different cities.